- As low as $136/Night

 - John Mark Verdier House - 4.9 miles

-- Henry C. Chambers Waterfront Park - 5.0 miles
+- Henry C. Chambers Waterfront Park, Beaufort SC - 5.0 miles